 A woodwind instrument with a beautiful sound and pure even tone, the clarinet has one of the largest ranges of pitch of all musical instruments.
 Whether you’re learning for school band or on your own, Creative Soul provides individually tailored clarinet lessons for students of all ages and levels.
 Beginning students start with the fundamentals of clarinet lessons, including clarinet assembly, proper reed position, embouchure (use of facial muscles and the shaping of the lips to the mouthpiece of woodwind instruments), efficient breathing and air stream.
 Advanced students continue to progress in their clarinet lessons with gradually challenging exercises, developing even tone, correct hand and finger positioning, while learning more significant clarinet repertoire.
 Clarinet lessons include theory, ear training, sight-reading, technique, and history.
-Both our West University and Bellaire locations provide comprehensive clarinet lessons and music education.

 The clarinet belongs to the woodwind family of instruments.
 It has a single-reed mouthpiece, a straight cylindrical tube and a flared bell.
 The clarinet has its roots in the early single-reed instruments or hornpipes used in Ancient Greece, Egypt and Europe since the Middle Ages.